-The financial statements were approved by the Board of Directors on 17th March 2021.
+The financial statements were approved by the Board of Directors on 11th March 2022.

-New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2020 and not early adopted b) Going concern and impact of COVID-19
+New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2021 and not early adopted

 There are no new standards, amendments or interpretations that have been released and not yet adopted that are expected to have a significant financial impact on the Company in future periods.